 As a result of oxygen deprivation, Abdullahi suffered severe brain damage, which caused severe developmental delay, mild cerebral palsy and visual impairment.
 He also suffers from epilepsy and is doubly incontinent.
 He cannot communicate and requires round the clock care.
 In contrast, Abdullahi is physically powerful and can make heavy demands on his parents and carers.

-In November 2009 Mr Justice Butterfield approved an award of approximately £9.5 million.
+Four years later, Mr Justice Butterfield approved an award of approximately £9.5 million.
 This was made up of a lump sum of £2.8 million, and annual payments of £169,000 until Abdullahi is 19, and £202,166 every year after Abdullahi's 19th birthday.

 At the settlement hearing Mr Justice Butterfield said: